mati2251/skills-showcase/README.md

 The best way to show your skills is to show them in practical application.
 This repository is a collection of technologies that I can use more or less efficiently, supported by practical examples
 ## Legend
 ### Levels of knowledge
-- :star2: :eight_pointed_black_star: :eight_pointed_black_star: :eight_pointed_black_star: Know the ideaa and some basics - I know the idea of the issue and I can use it in a simple way.
+- :star2: :eight_pointed_black_star: :eight_pointed_black_star: :eight_pointed_black_star: Know the idea and some basics - I know the idea of the issue and I can use it in a simple way.
 But I need to learn more to use it efficiently.
 - :star2: :star2: :eight_pointed_black_star: :eight_pointed_black_star: Good basics - I know the issue and I can use it in a simple way.
 - :star2: :star2: :star2: :eight_pointed_black_star: Excellent knowledge - I know the issue and I can use it efficiently but i need practice.
 - :star2: :star2: :star2: :star2: Full fluently - I know the issue and I can use it efficiently.
 ### Experience types
-List's of experience types mentions in tables:
+Lists of experience types mentioned in tables:
 #### Professional work
 - Junior Fullstack Developer at BeOne (12.2021 - 12.2022)
 - Intern Frontend Developer at apptimia (07.2021 - 09.2021)